cs1302uga/cs1302-str-list/README.md

   general enough to work with both.

-  * **Note:** The `size` instance variable in `BaseStringList` is shown as `#size` in the UML diagram to designate that has _protected_ visibility and, therefore, must be declared in your Java code using the `protected` visibility modifier.
+  * **Note:** The `size` instance variable in `BaseStringList` is shown as `#size` in the UML diagram to designate that it has _protected_ visibility and, therefore, must be declared in your Java code using the `protected` visibility modifier.
 The child classes of `BaseStringList` inherit their own copies of this protected `size` instance variable and have direct access to them.
 This variable should be initialized in the `BaseStringList` constructor.
-You must NOT be redeclare the `size` variable in either of the child classes.
+You must NOT be re-declare the `size` variable in either of the child classes.
 For more information about _protected_ visibility, refer to the
     [Protected Visibility reading](https://github.com/cs1302uga/cs1302-tutorials/blob/alsi/visibility/protected.rst).